 There’s a kind of magic captured on Fragile which makes it one of my favourite albums of all-time.
 The focus on strong songwriting and storytelling is nearly unmatched with Yes’ classic line up.
-Hit single Roundabout aside, proggy songs like South Side of the Sky, Long Distance Runaround, and Heart of the Sunrise showcase some of the best Yes has to offer in their whole catalogue.
+The hit single Roundabout aside, proggy songs like South Side of the Sky, Long Distance Runaround, and Heart of the Sunrise showcase some of the best Yes has to offer in their whole catalogue.
 Yet Fragile also showcases the band members themselves – with five dedicated songs to each one of the musicians in the band.
-Mood for a Day continues to teach young guitarists their fundamentals, while the harmonious We Have Heaven has a reprise in the band’s 1999 album, The Ladder.
+Mood for a Day continues to teach young guitarists fundamentals, while the vocally harmonious We Have Heaven has a reprise in the band’s 1999 album, The Ladder.

 I’ve defaulted to Fragile more than once for a solid pick-me-up.
 Any time this album performs, I’m suddenly a different person – excited as if I’m hearing this album again for the first time.
 There’s nothing else quite like Yes, and there’s certainly nothing else similar to Fragile.

 2. Green Carnation – Light of Day, Day of Darkness (2001)